Password Master Help

 To open an existing database, click Open Database in start screen, or click the down arrow on top panel to use the main menu.

 The open file dialog box is displayed to let you choose a database file.
-Once you selected a file, Password Master then asks you to provide the master password for this database.
-The master password must be correct, otherwise the database cannot be opened.
+Once you select a file, Password Master then asks you to provide the master password for this database.
+The master password must be correct; otherwise, the database cannot be opened.

-If a database was already opened by another instance of Password Master, it cannot be opened again until the other instance close it.
+If a database was already opened by another instance of Password Master, it cannot be opened again until the other instance has closed it.

 Change Database Name